stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/secret-and-repo-crd/secret-and-repo-crd.md

     ![git webhook config](images/git-webhook.png)

+    !!! note
-    > Note: In older versions of PaC, webhook secret can't be stored, so for older versions, use the below command:
+        In older versions of PaC, webhook secret can't be stored, so for older versions, use the below command:

     ```sh
     oc -n <namespace-where-PaC-installed> create secret generic pipelines-as-code-secret --from-literal webhook.secret="$WEBHOOK_SECRET_AS_GENERATED"